 If your child can sense that you’re stressed out or irritated, they may start to also reflect those emotions.

 Managing Behavior Problems in Children with Cerebral Palsy

-Now that you understand how physical challenges can affect one’s behavior, let’s go over ways to manage behavior problems in children with cerebral palsy:
+Now that you understand how physical, cognitive, and emotional challenges can affect one’s behavior, let’s go over ways to address the root causes of many behavior problems in children with cerebral palsy:

 - Speech Therapy.
 Children with oral motor impairments can go to speech therapy to strengthen the muscles around the mouth and improve their speech.
 Those with more severe motor impairments can learn how to use Alternative and Augmentative Communication (AAC) devices to boost their communication skills.